2 Program Learning Outcomes and Curriculum Mapping

 1. Read Module 2 in the Program Review Handbook.

-2. Contact the Centre for Excellence in Learning and Teaching (CELT) if you need assistance with developing/refining PLOs and curriculum maps.
+2. Contact the Teaching and Learning Centre if you need assistance with developing/refining PLOs and curriculum maps.

 3. Save the program curriculum map in a secure place and prepare it for inclusion in the Self-Study Appendices.